 - Telemetry (monitoring and logging)

 - Datastores (Cassandra and Redis databases)

-All the components except for Cassandra are stateless and hence they don't persist any data.
-Backup and restoration is not necessary for those components using the existing overrides is sufficient.
+All the components except for Cassandra are stateless and do not persist any data.
+Backup and restoration is not necessary for those components.
+During recovery, reinstallation of those components using the existing overrides is sufficient.

 Why take backups of Cassandra?

 Backups are an important measure of protection against disaster scenarios.
-Each backup is a consistent snapshot of the current Cassandra data that existed at the time the backup was created.
-This includes the Cassandra data along with schema / metadata within the Cassandra cluster.
-In the event of a disaster, backups lets you restore your Apigee hybrid instance to a previously known good state.
-Depending on the hybrid instance size, there could be one or several backup files for a single backup set.
+Each backup acts as a consistent snapshot of the Cassandra data existing at the time the backup is created.
+In addition to Cassandra data, this snapshot includes schema and metadata within the Cassandra cluster.
+In the event of a disaster, backups enable you to restore your hybrid instance to a previously operational state.
+Depending on the size of the hybrid instance, a single backup set may contain one or more backup files.